Does Trump want to be world's policeman after all?

 Asked Thursday if the strikes sent a message to North Korea, Trump said "I don't know," but added, "It doesn't make a difference if it does.
 North Korea is a problem.
 The problem will be taken care of."

-North Korea, which celebrated a major national holiday Friday that it often marks them with a show of military aggression, has complained that Trump policies, words and tweets "make trouble" and that the US has become "more vicious and more aggressive" under the new president.
+North Korea, which celebrated a major national holiday Friday that it often marks with a show of military aggression, has complained that Trump policies, words and tweets "make trouble" and that the US has become "more vicious and more aggressive" under the new president.

 With Pyongyang soon expected to conduct a sixth nuclear test, Vice President Mike Pence is headed to Asia this weekend, with stops in Seoul, Jakarta, Tokyo and Sydney.